-Check out our Trade Me and Trademore accounts for deals that save you money and save our environment.
+Check out our Trade Me account for deals that save you money and save our environment.

-Contact us if you need any common, obscure, or vintage computer cables, microwave oven assemblies, power tool parts, or electronic components.
+Contact us if you need any cables, common, obscure, or vintage parts, microwave oven assemblies, power tool parts, or electronic components.
 We may be able to help you.

 Recent blog posts

 Our website is proudly free of third party advertisements.